vkhetan/ladi/README.md

 Our project uses Google's Vision and Natural Language APIs to generate text transcriptions and name entity values for a Spanish language corpus from 19th century newspapers from the Latin American Digital Initiative (LADI) collection.
 The generated text values feed into an existing MODS-compliant metadata schema.

 ### Getting Started
+To reproduce this work, one needs to have workng knowledge of python and unix

 - Sign in or create Google cloud account
 - set up a Linux Instance with `Ubuntu 16.04.3 LTS`